gonodono/glancet/README.md

     // Nothing special with this, a regular Intent for a RemoteViewsService. val serviceIntent: Intent = …

-    // The state holds the Adapter data to apply later.
+    // The state holds the adapter data to apply later.
     // There are overloads for the RemoteCollectionItems versions too. val state = rememberStackViewState(R.id.stack_view, serviceIntent)